-Your midwife or the specialist who is advising you will discuss with you what your target weight gain in pregnancy should be.
-This will be based on a number of factors, including your pre-pregnancy weight.
-They might also ask to weigh you regularly during your pregnancy to check on your progress.
+Your midwife or specialist will discuss with you what your target weight gain in pregnancy should be.
+This will be based on several factors, including your pre-pregnancy weight.

 These 7 simple tips will help you have a healthy diet during pregnancy.

 Most types of exercise are fine even if you are overweight.
 Being active during your pregnancy is safe and healthy for you and your baby.

 Here we’ll answer some of the common questions about your weight in pregnancy, including how much you should be eating and why this is important.

 It's important to look after yourself and start managing your weight as early as possible in your pregnancy to get the most benefit.
 Having some goals and planning what you're going to do will help.

 Most women who get pregnant after weight-loss surgery have an uncomplicated pregnancy and birth.

 There is plenty of support available to help you manage your weight during your pregnancy and after your baby is born.

 NHS Choices Obesity https://www.nhs.uk/conditions/obesity/ (Page last reviewed: 15/06/2016 Next review due: 15/06/2019)